radinag/email-project3/README.md

 # Email Project

-One of the HTML Email Perojects designed with the classic email table layout.
+One of the HTML Email Projects designed with the classic email table layout.
 It is responsive and tested with Litmus on most email clients.

 ## Additional Info